 It also has cats — lots of them lurking, often behind the bar, sometimes getting into little brawls.
 You can’t go anywhere in Turkey without running into cats, and Sanayi is no exception.

-Sanayi 1-A doesn’t offer food other than crisps and nuts, but doesn’t at all mind if you pick up some food from the nearby food truck offering köfte & chips, or order from one of the many food delivery services.
+Sanayi 1-A doesn’t offer food other than crisps and nuts, but doesn’t at all mind if you pick up some food from the nearby food truck offering köfte and chips, or order from one of the many food delivery services.

-On the following day I visited the Maslak Sanayi 1-A again to meet friends (current and former Sanayi staff) and finished the afternoon with a bottle share of 2 different years of Efes annual Grape Ale (8%).
+On the following day I visited the Maslak Sanayi 1-A again to meet friends (current and former Sanayi staff) and finished the afternoon with a bottle share of two different years of Efes annual Grape Ale (8%).
 It’s particularly good, especially considering it’s from a macro brewer.

 All in all a great trip, returning to my favourite spots in the city and finding time to ride a few ferries and visit excellent coffee shops, while catching up with friends.